COVID-19 Updates: Protecting Albertans from the Omicron variant.

 To change your address:

-- complete the Change a name and/or address (PDF, 220 KB) form and submit it in person to an authorized registry agent office or by mail to the AHCIP office.
+- complete the AHCIP Notice of Change/UPDATE (Name, Address, Date of Birth, Gender, or Replace a card) form and submit it in person to a participating registry agent office or by mail to the AHCIP office.

 Your children should be registered as dependants under your AHCIP account.